-Undergraduate Semester Credit Hours Attempted Cumulative GPA Required Completion Ratio 3-27 1.50 The required completion ratio 28-55 1.75 The required completion ratio for all undergraduate levels is 56+ 2.00 67%
+Undergraduate Semester Credit Hours Attempted Cumulative GPA Required Completion Ratio 3-27 1.50 The required completion ratio for all undergraduate levels is 67% 28-55 1.75 56+ 2.00

 Maximum Time Frame Requirement

 The maximum time frame limits the number of credits a student may attempt when pursuing a degree.
 Grace will monitor the Maximum Time Frame Requirement at the end of each academic year by comparing the required hours for program completion to the cumulative hours attempted.
 A student will be considered in violation when it becomes mathematically impossible for them to graduate within the 150% time frame.
 For example, in an undergraduate program of study that requires 124 credits, you may not exceed 186 credits and remain eligible for financial aid.